gregory-ledenev/Vert.x-EasyRouting/README.md

 #### @UploadsParam

-Use the `@UploadsParam` annotation to bind a list of uploaded files to method
+Use the `@UploadsParam` annotation to bind a list of uploaded files to a method parameter.
+Note: the method parameter must be a `List<FileUpload>`.
-arguments:

 ```java
 @POST("/files/uploadFile")